bodo-ai/Bodo/docs/source/not_supported.rst

     df.groupby(["A"] + ["B"]).sum()
     df.groupby(list(set(df.columns) - set(["A", "C"]))).sum()

+Bodo will support inferring more implicit constant cases in the future (e.g. more list and set operations).

 Referring to dataframe columns (e.g. `df["A"]`) requires constants for schema stability as well.
 `for` loops over dataframe column names such as below is not supported yet::